 The Forum is opened.
 The Los Angeles Kings professional hockey team is formed.
 The passenger liner Queen Mary docks at its new home in Long Beach.
 The Mark Taper Forum opens.
 The City of Los Angeles Department of Airports signs an agreement with the City of Ontario (California) to officially make Ontario International Airport a part of Los Angeles' regional airport system.

+Carson is incorporated as a city.
 Senator Robert Kennedy, the Democratic candidate for president, is assassinated in the Ambassador Hotel ballroom as he celebrates his victory in the California Democratic primary.
-Angels Flight Railway ceases operations.

 Floods and mudslides cause 91 deaths and $400 million in damage.
 The Los Angeles Times wins a Pulitzer gold medal for its investigation of city corruption.
+After 68 years of operation, Angels Flight Railway ceases operations.
 Los Angeles Mayor Sam Yorty wins re-election against opponent Tom Bradley in a racially charged campaign.
-The Plaza de la Raza Cultural Center is established.
 Actress Sharon Tate and six others are found brutally murdered.
 Charles Manson and six of his followers are tried for the murders a year later.
 Manson and three female followers are convicted and receive death sentences.
 Their sentences are never carried out in the wake of California’s later retreat from capital punishment.

 The U.S. Census records 2,816,061 people in the City of Los Angeles and 7,032,075 people for all Los Angeles County.
 TWA begins flying the first wide-bodied jet service (Boeing 747s) out of Los Angeles International Airport (LAX) between L.A. and New York.
-The anti-Vietnam War Chicano Moratorium march in East Los Angeles erupts into a riot after police attempt to disperse the crowd.
-Three are left dead, 60 are injured, and $1 million in property damage occurs.
+The Plaza de la Raza Cultural Center is established in Lincolns Heights in the closed Lincoln Park and its decayed boathouse.
+The center’s founding was led by actress Margo Albert and trade union activist Frank Lopez.
+Lopez’s wife, Ann Lopez, is said to have raised the $36 for the non-profit incorporation fee by knitting and selling a poncho.
+The anti-Vietnam War Chicano Moratorium march at Laguna Park (present-day Ruben Salazar Park) in East Los Angeles erupts into a riot after police attempt to disperse the crowd with tear gas.
+Three are left dead, 60 are injured, and $1 million worth of property is damaged.
 A police tear gas projectile fired into a nearby bar during the confrontation kills television newsman Ruben Salazar.
 A strike by Los Angeles City schoolteachers paralyzes the school system for four and a half weeks.
 Superior Court Judge Albert Gietelson sets September 1971 as the deadline for Los Angeles City schools to become fully desegregated.
 Judge Gietelson later faces an assassination attempt and is then defeated for re-election.
-His court edit continued to stand.
+His court edict continued to stand.

+La Cañada Flintridge is incorporated as a city.
 Los Angeles begins experimenting with freeway carpool lanes on the Santa Monica Freeway (Interstate 10).
 An oil tanker explodes in Los Angeles Harbor killing five people and injuring 50.
 Under the direction of artist Judith Baca, hundreds of teenage artists begin painting what would become the 2,435-foot-long mural "Great Wall of Los Angeles," a depiction of the history of Los Angeles painted along the concrete channel walls of the Tujunga Wash in North Hollywood.
 The project continues through seven more summers to 1983.

+La Habra Heights is incorporated as a city.
 Los Angeles area fires claim 40,000 acres and destroy 270 homes.
 Congress creates the Santa Monica Mountains Recreation Area.
 Pasadena hosts its first Doo-Dah Parade.

 Los Angeles experiences severe flooding and mudslides.